idaholab/TMAP8/doc/content/verification_and_validation/ver-1hb.md

 \end{equation}
 where $P^S_{D_2} = \left(P^1_{D_2} (t=0) + P^2_{D_2} (t=0)\right)/2$.

-Note that the TMAP7 verification case provides the initial values of gas pressures, and compares plots of gas pressure, but the analytical solutions use concentration variables.
+Note that the TMAP7 verification case in [!cite](ambrosek2008verification) provides the initial values of gas pressures, and compares plots of gas pressure, but the analytical solutions use concentration variables.
 We used pressure variables throughout the derivation here to keep consistent units, but the pressure can be converted to concentration if needed using the ideal gas law as discussed in [ver-1ha.md].

 ## Results and comparison against analytical solution